FarsanaPH/HireHub-CRUD-frontend/README.md

 ---
-📌 **Note:** This project uses a **mock API** powered by JSON Server.
-It’s designed to mimic real-world functionality for learning and demonstration purposes.

 > "Even mock APIs can build powerful ideas — all it takes is logic, structure, and purpose!"
 > *Thanks for visiting the project.* 😊